netdata/netdata/health/REFERENCE.md

 os: linux freebsd macos
 ```

-#### Alarm line `hosts`
+#### Alert line `hosts`

-The alarm or template will be used only if the hostname of the host matches this space-separated list.
+The alert or template will be used only if the hostname of the host matches this space-separated list.

 The following example will load on systems with the hostnames `server` and `server2`, and any system with hostnames that
 begin with `database`.
 It _will not load_ on the host `redis3`, but will load on any _other_ systems with hostnames that